INSIDE: How to Make a Perfect Flying Geese Quilt Block

 Flying Geese Units – Four at a Time

-- Step 1: Begin by laying two Piece A squares right sides together diagonally in opposite corners of Piece B. Nudge the corners in slightly.
-Pin to hold in place.
+- Step 1: Begin by laying two Piece A squares right sides together diagonally in opposite corners of Piece B. Pin to hold in place.
 Mark a diagonal guideline from one corner to the other.
 This will overlap slightly where both Piece A’s intersect in the middle.

 - Step 2: Stitch a scant 1/4″ seam allowance on both sides of the diagonal line.
-Cut apart.
+Cut apart on center line.

 - Step 3: Press seams towards the smaller triangles.